akashveera/jenkins-k8s-terraform/README.md

 3. Select your branch "main" and write "Jenkinsfile" in the script path field.
 Click save.
    ![alt text](image-12.png)

 4. Before clicking "Build Now", install the AnsiColor plugin on your Jenkins server.
-Go to Manage Jenkins -> Plugins -> Available plugins -> Search for AnsiColor -> select -> install.
+Go to Manage Jenkins -> Plugins -> Available plugins -> Search for AnsiColor and Docker -> select Ansicolor, Docker and Docker Pipeline -> Click Install.
    ![alt text](image-13.png)

 5. Run the Jenkins job to deploy the EKS cluster.
 Click on "Build Now" on the Jenkins pipeline.